E-scooters get seven month trial extension in Auckland

 E-scooters will remain on Auckland footpaths for at least another seven months with a new trial extension to begin on Monday.

-The new trial builds on the current one that ends on March 31, with new licence conditions for operators.
+The new trial builds on the current one that ends on March 31, with new licence conditions for operators - which have yet to be detailed.

 Those conditions include set requirements for improved incident and maintenance reporting by operators, as well as new fees.